Sagardotegi: History

 Traditionally gathering the apples was a communal activity.
 This ensured that people who did not own a press themselves would receive an amount of cider for their help in the harvest.

 But with the increase of wine making in Álava, the increase in the production of cereals (and the related production of beer) over the centuries led to a decline in cider consumption and the apple being regarded as food, rather than a raw material for making cider.

 In the early parts of the 20th century the provincial governments supported the cider production and even subsidised the planting of apple orchards.
 The upheaval of the Spanish Civil War and the ensuing years of hardship resulted in many orchards being abandoned and the production of cider plummeting.
 It was during this period that cider production virtually ground to a halt in all provinces except Gipuzkoa.

 During the 1980s, the town of Usurbil pioneered the Sagardo Eguna ("cider day") to promote the drinking of cider.
 The first Sagardo Eguna was held in 1981 and proved to be so successful that it has been a regular event since and many other towns have followed suit, celebrating their own Sagardo Eguna.

 Season

-Officially the Basque cider season starts on the 19th of January and lasts till April/May.
+Officially the Basque cider season starts on 19 January and lasts till April/May.
 However, in bottled form it is available all year round.
 The recommendation is to consume bottled cider within one year from the date of bottling.

 When served in bottles, it is usual poured holding the bottle above head level, often using a special spout, to aerate the cider.